Search

 Description: (Optional) A map of subnets to create

 • address_prefix - (Optional) The address prefix to use for the subnet.
-One of address_prefix or address_prefixes must be specified.
+One of address_prefix, address_prefixes, or ipam_pools must be specified.

 • address_prefixes - (Optional) The address prefixes to use for the subnet.
-One of address_prefix or address_prefixes must be specified.
+One of address_prefix, address_prefixes, or ipam_pools must be specified.

 • enforce_private_link_endpoint_network_policies -